openhealthcare/Covid-19-Reference-Library/content/_data_elements/end_of_day_report_at_stcs.md

 ---
-dataset_name: "End of Day Report at Satellite Test centres (STCs)"
+dataset_name: "End of Day Report at STCs"
 granularity: ""
 source: "DHSC"
 purpose_of_the_data: ""